 The Historic Preservation Program offered one full-year Graduate Employee (GE) position and one single-term GE position for the coming academic year.

 - One, three-term position supports the Pacific Northwest Field School (PNWFS) and provides assistance to the PNWFS director in coordinating the details of the annual field school

 - A second, single-term GE research assistant position is to work with program faculty on a research project and to provide administrative support to the program

 These positions are open to all historic preservation students; however, preference is given to students entering their second year in the program.
 The GE call goes out each year in the spring for awards given the following academic year.

 In addition to the internal GEs, historic preservation students may hold GEs in other departments or programs while pursuing their studies.
-The Graduate School maintains a complete listing of the open GE positions throughout campus.
+The Division of Graduate Studies maintains a complete listing of the open GE positions throughout campus.